 Rice dish was Sakura shrimp rice ball with scallions, the shrimps smell very good but the flavor was on the weak side.
 Since its small portion, i requested for the second one which served with much more shrimp, thus the flavor was slightly better.
 The pickles were not memeorable neither.

 Dessert was rice cake made of millet and topped with red bean paste.
 The rice cake was pretty sticky, it taste much better than those i had at other kaiseki places.
 The red bean paste works very well on the rice cake.
-A dessert to be remembered.
+Lovely sweet ending.